ethstorage/pm/dev-guide.md

 ### Install Software Dependencies

-Optimism uses [`mise`](https://mise.jdx.dev/) as a dependency manager to install and maintain various software dependencies necessary for development and testing.
-Once properly installed, `mise` will provide the correct versions for each tool.
+Optimism uses [`mise`](https://mise.jdx.dev/) as a dependency manager for installing and maintaining various software dependencies necessary for development and testing.
+Once installed correctly, `mise` will provide appropriate versions for each tool.

 1. #### Install the `mise` CLI

-   Execute the following command to install `mise` with the latest version:
+   Execute the following command to install `mise`:
    ```bash
    curl https://mise.run | sh
    ```

 2. #### Activate mise

-   The `mise activate` command updates your environment variables and PATH every time your prompt is run to ensure you use the correct versions.
+   The `mise activate` command updates environment variables and PATH each time your prompt is run:

-   Choose a command to execute based on your shell type:
+   Choose a command based on your shell type:
    ```bash
    # for bash
    echo 'eval "$(~/.local/bin/mise activate bash)"' >> ~/.bashrc